-JP Associates slips over 4% after hitting 52-week high recently, here's why
+JP Associates slips 4% after hitting 52-week high recently, here's why

-Shares of Jaiprakash (JP) Associates fell more than 4 per cent in Thursday's intraday deals as the company didn't disclose any further details about its move to divest cement business.
+Shares of Jaiprakash (JP) Associates fell more than 4 per cent in Thursday's intraday deals as the company didn't disclose any further details about its intention to divest cement business.
 The stock cracked 4.14 per cent to trade at Rs 11.35 during in morning deals today.
 It declined as much as 5.24 per cent to hit a day's low of Rs 11.22 on BSE.

 JP Associates shares have seen wild fluctuations for the past few days after the company decided to divest its cement business.